xmrrh/aws-android-social-sample/content/socialapp/cognito/cognito-splash.md

 Press **Run** button at the top of your Android Studio IDE to run the application with the emulator you have already created.
 ![c9after](/images/run.png)

 If the app runs properly, you will see a splash screen.
-And login status checking logic runs in the background.
+And login status checking logic will be run in the background.
 ![Example Service](/images/app-splash.png)

-If there is no login state, the page automatically will be moved to the login main page.
+If there is no login state, the page automatically will be moved to the **LOGIN MAIN** page.
 ![Example Service](/images/app-authmain.png)